mintdaniel42/StareDiscordBot/README.md

 CREATE_ROLE_ID: The ID of the role that can create.
 VIEW_ROLE_ID: The ID of the role that can view.
 REQUEST_CHANNEL_ID: The ID of the request channel.
+LOG_CHANNEL_ID: The ID of the channel where errors should be reported to.
 COLOR_NORMAL: Hex color code for normal messages.
 COLOR_REQUEST: Hex color code for request messages.
 JDBC_URL: JDBC Url for the database.
 Should be "jdbc:sqlite:/path/to/file.db"